askmeegs/asm-reliability-demo/README.md

 ## Part D - Debugging a Service with ASM

 Let's simulate a service outage in order to break our transactionhistory SLO and fire the alert to our email.
-To do this, we'll pretend that we're updating the transactionhistory service with some new configuration, and this causes an unexpected outage.
+To do this, we'll simulate a new release of transactionhistory that causes a 100% error rate - effectively bringing down the entire service.
+We have provided a transactionhistory image (`gcr.io/bank-of-anthos/transactionhistory:v0.4.3-simulate-outage`) that returns a 500 error for every HTTP endpoint.

-#### 1. Return to the terminal, and apply an updated transactionhistory deployment.
-(To simulate an outage scenario, this Deployment has 5 seconds of injected latency for every request.)
+#### 1. Return to the terminal, and apply the simulated outage resource.

 ```
 kubectl apply -f simulate-outage/transactionhistory.yaml